pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Matrix Configuration and Benchmarking Strategy*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our implementation performs matrix multiplication using the formula C = A x B, where both matrices A and B are square matrices of size N×N. We set N to a static size of 8192, simplifying the implementation and laying the groundwork for future extensions to non-square matrices.
-By defining N with a preprocessor C macro (`#define N 8192`), we enable aggressive compiler optimizations and ensure consistent runtime behavior.
+Our implementation performs matrix multiplication using the formula C = A x B, where both matrices A and B are square matrices of size N × N. We set N to a static size of 8,192, simplifying the implementation and laying the groundwork for future extensions to non-square matrices.
+By defining N with a preprocessor C macro (``#define N 8192``), we can enable aggressive compiler optimizations and ensure consistent runtime behavior.

+In this setup, we are not implementing separate kernels with varying block sizes because each matrix is fixed at N × N. A kernel typically refers to an optimized code block designed for flexible execution across varying data sizes or hardware conditions.
+Since N is static in our implementation, the complexity of multiple kernels is unnecessary, allowing us to focus on optimizing for a single, fixed configuration.

+Memory Requirements
+'''''''''''''''''''

-With N = 8192, each matrix contains 67,108,864 elements.
+With N = 8,192, each matrix contains 67,108,864 elements.
 Using 32-bit floating-point precision (often referred to as "single precision" or "FP32"), the size of each matrix (A, B, and C) is calculated as follows:

 .. math::